 NOTE 2a: The secured packet obtained by the UDM can include SOR-CMCI only if the "ME support of SOR-CMCI" indicator is stored for the UE and the USIM of the indicated SUPI supports SOR-CMCI.
 Otherwise if only the "ME support of SOR-CMCI" indicator is stored for the UE, then the SOR-CMCI, if any, cannot be included in the secured packet.

+NOTE 2b: The secured packet obtained by the UDM can include SOR-DRI only if the "ME support of SOR-DRI" indicator is stored for the UE and the USIM of the indicated SUPI supports SOR-DRI.
+Otherwise if only the "ME support of SOR-DRI" indicator is stored for the UE, then the SOR-DRI, if any, cannot be included in the secured packet.

-Figure C.3.1: Procedure for providing list of preferred PLMN/access technology combinations and the SOR-CMCI, if any, after registration
+Figure C.3.1: Procedure for providing list of preferred PLMN/access technology combinations, the SOR-CMCI, if any, and the SOR-DRI, if any, after registration

 For the steps below, security protection is described in 3GPP TS 33.501 [24].

-0) The SOR-AF to the HPLMN UDM: Nudm_ParameterProvision_Update request is sent to the HPLMN UDM to trigger the update of the UE with the new list of preferred PLMN/access technology combinations, the SOR-CMCI, if any, and the "Store the SOR-CMCI in the ME" indicator, if any, or a secured packet for a UE identified by SUPI.
+0) The SOR-AF to the HPLMN UDM: Nudm_ParameterProvision_Update request is sent to the HPLMN UDM to trigger the update of the UE with the new list of preferred PLMN/access technology combinations, the SOR-CMCI, if any, the "Store the SOR-CMCI in the ME" indicator, if any, the SOR-DRI, if any , or a secured packet for a UE identified by SUPI.

 1) The HPLMN UDM to the AMF: The UDM notifies the changes of the user profile to the affected AMF by the means of invoking Nudm_SDM_Notification service operation.
 The Nudm_SDM_Notification service operation contains the steering of roaming information that needs to be delivered transparently to the UE over NAS within the Access and Mobility Subscription data.
 If the HPLMN decided that the UE is to acknowledge successful security check of the received steering of roaming information, the Nudm_SDM_Notification service operation also contains an indication that the UDM requests an acknowledgement from the UE as part of the steering of roaming information.
 If the SOR-CMCI was obtained, the HPLMN UDM shall include the SOR-CMCI into the steering of roaming information and shall requests an acknowledgement from the UE as part of the steering of roaming information.
-If the "Store the SOR-CMCI in the ME" indicator was obtained, the HPLMN UDM shall include the "Store the SOR-CMCI in the ME" indicator;
+If the "Store the SOR-CMCI in the ME" indicator was obtained, the HPLMN UDM shall include the "Store the SOR-CMCI in the ME" indicator.
+If the SOR-DRI was obtained, the HPLMN UDM shall include the SOR-DRI into the steering of roaming information and shall requests an acknowledgement from the UE as part of the steering of roaming information;

-NOTE 2b: The UDM cannot provide the SOR-CMCI, if any, to the VPLMN AMF which does not support receiving SoR transparent container (see 3GPP TS 29.503 [78]).
+NOTE 2b: The UDM cannot provide the SOR-CMCI, if any, or the SOR-DRI, if any, to the VPLMN AMF which does not support receiving SoR transparent container (see 3GPP TS 29.503 [78]).

 2) The AMF to the UE: the AMF sends a DL NAS TRANSPORT message to the served UE.
 The AMF includes in the DL NAS TRANSPORT message the steering of roaming information received from the UDM.